Sebkovacs/Portfolio-next/projects/glebe-rd.md

 Exploring different concept ideas: feel, function and cost.

+The objective was to test a number of different ideas through a series of concepts - and then pick a choose the elements that worked well and see how they can be combined and refined.

+The presentation of design options was with both plans, renders and 3D tour's.
+This really brought the concepts to life and made them easily comprehensible.

-Because of existing heights -> flood level and existing roof the ceiling height became the key problem.
+Because of existing heights -> flood level and existing roof, ceiling height became the key problem.

-quickly developed up a total of 5 design options with variation over
+There were 4 design options quick generated with variation over

-- roof design
+- roof / gutter design
 - lounge / indoor & outdoor
 - kitchen / toilet reconfiguration

-The first designs : c1a & c1b
+- deck and stairs

+#### Concept 1
 These focused on two alternate solutions with building a box gutter and falling the new roof down towards the existing roof.

 This would allow the existing roof to be kept and was thought to be the cheapest option. the north aspect would be open.

-Shading requirements were basically ignored.
+#### Concept 2
+The gable option - to avoid the section of low ceiling from a box gutter.
+The gable roof would be build out from the existing pitched roof and allow for nice high ceilings.

+This concept also tested the idea of removing the backyard tree and building a wrap around deck.

+#### Concept 3
+The internal layout is inefficient and so the idea of moving the toilet / laundry was tested.
+A closed eastern wall kept more deck space and the addition of glazed folding doors bring much more natural light.

+#### Concept 4
+Similar to concept 3 - this concept tested closing off the new lounge to the back yard and instead increasing access to the deck.
+The new extension roof joins the existing roof - angling down towards the garage.